hepix-virtualisation/hepixvmitrust/README.md

 The security of a signed message with an expiry date is fine to ensure that a message is not faked.
 An old image can be presented to subscribers blocking seeing the new image list.
-This is very unlikely given HEP name server setups, but to have confidance this is not occuring we need an authenticated connection with the web server and that means SSL.
+This is very unlikely given HEP name server setups, but to have confidence this is not occurring we need an authenticated connection with the web server and that means SSL.

-It is an image list producers desision if they provide http, or https authenticated or even X509 authenticated access, Since this tool is based on X509 trust I would suggest deploying on an X509 based web server and not requiring client have an identify if possible, http(s) maybe enough
+It is an image list producers decision if they provide http, or https authenticated or even X509 authenticated access, Since this tool is based on X509 trust I would suggest deploying on an X509 based web server and not requiring client have an identify if possible, http(s) maybe enough